Published in “Tapestry of Tales and Poetry” by the Writers of Brant. 2025

 &&&

-I make it back to my 1-bedroom apartment, enter, grab my “special” pills, sit down in my favourite chair and close my eyes.
-No more fighting with tailgaters in my future.
-I need to chill out!
+I’m in my nondescript one-bedroom apartment and grab my “special” pills, sit down in my favourite chair and close my eyes.
+No more fighting with tailgaters, I need to chill out!
 I need to rise above!
 Relax.
-I need a holiday.

 * breathe *